larsvinter/stream-throttler/README.md

 The `StreamThrottler` class extends Nodejs PassThrough stream.
-It is quite similar, however allows you to specify a `bps` "bytes per second" option cause data to be restricted to this rate.
+It is quite similar, however allows you to specify a `bps` "bytes per second" option causing data to be restricted to this rate.

 ## Install